rust-lang/wg-async/src/vision/status_quo/alan_finds_database_drops_hard.md

 * **Why did you choose Alan to tell this story?**
     * His experience and understanding of other languages coupled with his desire to apply Rust would likely lead him to try solutions before deeply researching them.
 * **How would this story have played out differently for the other characters?**
-    * It is likely that Nickalas would have reached out to Barbara or possibly the sqlx community sooner.
-On the other hand Barbara, given her deep experience in Rust wouldn't have selected async in her initial design.
+    * This story would likely have played out the same for everyone.

 [character]: ../characters.md
 [status quo stories]: ./status_quo.md